Photoelectron angular distribution as a linear polarization analyzer for soft and tender X-rays: Results and discussion

-where $I_0$ is a scaling factor, $\alpha$ represents the electric-field angle of the linearly polarized incident beam, and $C$ is the contrast factor (0 $\leq C \leq$ 1).
-In the ideal case ---characterized by 100\% incident polarization and a perfect analyzer without misalignment--- $C$ equals 1 and $I_0$ corresponds to the maximum observed intensity ($I_{max}$).
-Conversely, for an isotropic angular distribution of the MCP yields, such as that expected for the unpolarized X-rays, $C$ becomes 0.
-Any deviation of $I_0$ from $I_{max}$ reflects misalignment, such as an intensity discrepancy upon a $\pi$ rotation of $\chi$, which should ideally be equivalent due to the rotational symmetry around the beam axis.
-The solid line in Fig. \ref{fig2}(a) is the fitting curve based on Eq. (\ref{eq:ELLI}), with $C$, $I_0$, and $\alpha$ as free parameters.
-The obtained values for $C$ and $\alpha$ were 0.71 and -0.50$\pi$, respectively.
-As shown in the figure, the fitting curve reproduces the experimental data well.
+where $I_0$ is a scaling factor, $\alpha$ is the electric-field angle of the linearly polarized incident beam, and $C$ is the contrast factor (0 $\leq C \leq$ 1). $\alpha$ = $n \pi$ and $(n+1/2)\pi$ correspond to the LH and LV polarization of the incident beam, respectively ($n \in \mathbb{Z}$).
+In the ideal case (i.e., perfect linear polarization and a perfect analyzer without misalignment) $C=1$ and $I_0$ corresponds to the maximum observed intensity ($I_\text{max}$).
+In contrast, for an isotropic angular distribution of $I_\text{MCP}$ that is expected for the unpolarized X-rays, $C$ becomes 0. $I_0=I_\text{max}$ if the polarimeter is perfectly aligned, in which case $I_\text{MCP}(\chi) = I_\text{MCP}(\chi + \pi)$ because a $\pi$ rotation in $\chi$ is ideally equivalent due to the rotational symmetry of the detection system about the beam axis.
+The solid line in Fig. \ref{fig2}(a) is the fit based on Eq. (\ref{eq:ELLI}), with $C$, $I_0$, and $\alpha$ as free parameters.
+The values obtained for $C$ and $\alpha$ are 0.71 and 0.00, respectively.
+As shown in the figure, the fit faithfully reproduces the experimental data.

 Similar values for the contrast factor and $\alpha$ were obtained using the glassy carbon target.
-Notably, Eq. (\ref{eq:ELLI}) is mathematically equivalent to the $\chi$-dependence observed by the multilayer reflectors \cite{Kimura04}.
+Notably, Eq. (\ref{eq:ELLI}) is mathematically equivalent to the $\chi$-dependence detected by using the multilayer reflectors \cite{Kimura04}.
 The primary difference between the Bragg reflection and the results in Fig. \ref{fig2}(a) is a $\pi$/2 phase shift in $\alpha$.
-Specifically, $s$-polarized ($p$-polarized) incidence results in maximum (minimum) reflectivity for Bragg reflection, whereas it corresponds to minimum (maximum) MCP yields in the current setup.
+Specifically, $s$-polarized ($p$-polarized) incidence results in a maximum (minimum) Bragg reflection, whereas it corresponds to minimum (maximum) $I_\text{MCP}$ in the current setup.
+In addition, the influence of $E/dE$ on the measurements was checked at 2.1 keV, yielding $C=0.72\pm0.01$ for $E/dE$ in the range 1000--5000, suggesting that an energy variation of a few eV in the incident beam plays a minor role in this measurement.